 A study of research methods, procedures and design, including preparation of research abstracts.
-Writing reports in the field of and practices are analyzed.
+Writing reports in the field of education and related areas is presented.

-EDUC 5502 -Action/Classroom Research
+EDUC 5502 - Action/Classroom Research

 Advance research, including action research, as it applies to the classroom.